pauliwlf/Software-Defined-Infrastructure/docs/ex7.md

-# No. 7 SSH Port Forwarding
+# Excersise 7: SSH Port Forwarding

 new server is created with a firewall that has two rules: